Остановите войну!

 Monkeying with reality

-- Daphna Buchsbaum, Bruce Blumberg:
+- Daphna Buchsbaum

 Imitation and social intelligence for synthetic characters.
-98 - Melanie Beisswenger:
+98 - Melanie Beisswenger

 3D Character extension for stop motion puppets.
 99 - William W. White: